Quickstart: Create Apache Hadoop cluster in Azure HDInsight using Azure portal

 In this section, you create a Hadoop cluster in HDInsight using the Azure portal.

-In the Azure portal, select Create a resource > Data + Analytics > HDInsight.
+From the Azure portal, navigate to Create a resource > Analytics > HDInsight.

-Under HDInsight > Quick Create > Basics, provide the values as suggested in the following screenshot:
+Under HDInsight > Quick create > Basics, enter or select the following values:

 Property Description Cluster name Enter a name for the Hadoop cluster.
 Because all clusters in HDInsight share the same DNS namespace this name needs to be unique.
-The name can consist of up to 59 characters includings letters, numbers, and hyphens.
+The name can consist of up to 59 characters including letters, numbers, and hyphens.
 The first and last characters of the name cannot be hyphens.
 Subscription Select your Azure subscription.
-Cluster Type Skip this for now.
+Cluster type Skip this for now.
 You provide this input in the next step of this procedure.
 Cluster login username and password The default login name is admin.
 The password must be at least 10 characters in length and must contain at least one digit, one uppercase, and one lower case letter, one non-alphanumeric character (except characters ' " ` ).
 Make sure you do not provide common passwords such as "Pass@word1".
-SSH username The default username is sshuser.
+Secure Shell (SSH) username The default username is sshuser.
 You can provide another name for the SSH username.
-Use same password as cluster login Select this checkbox to use the same password for SSH user as the one you provided for the cluster login user.
+Use cluster login password for SSH Select this checkbox to use the same password for SSH user as the one you provided for the cluster login user.
 Resource group Create a resource group or select an existing resource group.
 A resource group is a container of Azure components.
 In this case, the resource group contains the HDInsight cluster and the dependent Azure Storage account.
 Location Select an Azure location where you want to create your cluster.
 Choose a location closer to you for better performance.

-Select Cluster type and then provide the inputs as shown in the following screenshot:
+Select Cluster type to open the Cluster configuration page, and then provide the following values:

-In the Storage tab, provide the inputs as shown in the following screenshot:
+From the Storage tab, provide the following values:

 Property Description Primary storage type For this article, select Azure storage to use Azure Storage Blob as the default storage account.
 You can also use Azure Data Lake Storage as the default storage.
 Selection method For this article, select My subscriptions to use a storage account from your Azure subscription.
 To use storage account from other subscriptions, select Access key and then provide the access key for that account.
-Create a new storage account Provide a name for the storage account.
+Select a Storage account Select Select a Storage account to select an existing storage account, or select Create new.
+If you create a new account, the name must be between 3 and 24 characters in length, and can include numbers and lowercase letters only.

-Accept all other default values and then select Next.
+Accept all other default values and then select Next to advance to the summary page.

 Select Create.
-You shall see a new tile titled Submitting deployment for HDInsight on the portal dashboard.
 It takes about 20 minutes to create a cluster.

 Once the cluster is created, you see the cluster overview page in the Azure portal.

-For other cluster creation methods and understanding the properties used in this tutorial, see Create HDInsight clusters.
+For other cluster creation methods and understanding the properties used in this quickstart, see Create HDInsight clusters.

 Enter the Hadoop username and password that you specified while creating the cluster.
 The default username is admin.